membraneframework/membrane_demo/rtp_to_hls/README.md

 cd output && python3 -m http.server 8000
 ```

-Then, you can open the URL `http://localhost:8000/index.m3u8` in some players, e.g. `ffplay` or `vlc`
+Then, you can open the URL `http://localhost:8000/index.m3u8` in some player, e.g. `ffplay` or `vlc`

 ```shell
 ffplay http://localhost:8000/index.m3u8